 Normally, the number of breaths of an adult per minute is around12-20 times; however, this refers to the non-exercise state.
 When exercising, the number of breaths is bound to be higher than the interval of 12-20.

-Considering the difference in respiration rate between the exercise period and the non-exercise period, we will be discussing the two types, exercise period and non-exercise period, separately below.
+Consider the difference in respiration rate between the exercise period and the non-exercise period.
+We will be discussing the two types, exercise period and non-exercise period, separately below.

 Part I: Respiration Rate and Heart Rate (Exercise Period and Non-Exercise Period)

 The following table is the three exercise types that I have recently done: Strength, Run, and Elliptical.
-I recorded my minimum, maximum, average heart rate and respiration during the exercise period, and also calculate the ratio of heart rate ÷ respiration rate.
+I recorded my minimum, maximum, average heart rate and respiration during the exercise period.
+I also calculated the ratio of heart rate ÷ respiration rate.

-The interesting thing is that the ratio of respiration rate to heart rate mentioned in this document is the ratio obtained during the “non-exercise period,” but I did not expect that the ratio measured during the exercise period was actually so in line with that.
+The interesting thing is that the ratio of respiration rate to heart rate mentioned in this document is the ratio obtained during the “non-exercise period,”.
+However it was unexpected that the ratio measured during the exercise period was actually so in line with that.

 Note: I used the HRM-Tri heart rate band + FR945 to carry out the testing for the above information.

-Although from the overall average, the data is very consistent with the principle of respiration rate : heart rate = 1:4, but if we analyze the changes during the actual running process, will we get the same result?
+Although from the overall average, the data is very consistent with the principle of respiration rate : heart rate = 1:4.
+If we analyze the changes during the actual running process, will we get the same result?